Rías Baixas’ History: From Galicia to the World

 From Santiago, the spiritual home of Galician Christianity, the monks spread out to found new monasteries like the Monasterio de Armenteira in the Salnés Valley and Santa María de Oia near O Rosal.
 Sources from the centuries that followed trace the growth of vineyards all over the Rías Baixas, until by the 18th century they covered most of the territory included in the modern-day Denominación de Origen

 At the end of that same century, the Spanish government seized property owned by the Church and sold it off, so most of the monasteries’ former lands ended up in the hands of wealthy nobles.
-This didn’t have much effect on winemaking, which continued until a string of plagues threatened its very existence.
+This didn’t have much effect on winemaking, which continued until a string of plagues threatened its existence.

 The Crisis of the 19th Century